 We survived the night.
-Then one more day and then into one more weird Alice in Wonderland night.
-Conversations started to go like, ‘Wake up its your shift.’
+Then one more day and into one more weird Alice in Wonderland night.
+Conversations started to go like, ‘Wake up it's your shift.’
 ‘But I’ve only just finished my shift – look I’m still dressed!’
 ‘You’ve been lying there for half an hour.’
-‘No you’ve been rowing with the eyes closed the last five minutes.’ etc
+‘No you’ve been rowing with your eyes closed the last five minutes.’
+Etc

-Then about 4am I came out for my shift and saw the lights on the horizon, too bright and steady to be stars.
-This being approximately the twelfth thousandth time I had looked at the bow of the boat hoping to see land it takes some while before you let yourself believe it might be true.
+At about 4am I came out for my shift and saw the lights on the horizon, too bright and steady to be stars.
+This being approximately the twelve thousandth time I had looked at the bow of the boat hoping to see land, it takes a while before you let yourself believe it might be true.
 Especially since our main GPS had stopped working and we were navigating like Christopher Columbus.
 But then finally the horizon lightened and we could start to register the outline of the island.
-Barbados from the sea looks strangely like the Coromandel.
-Green fields, houses.
+Barbados from the sea looks strangely like the Coromandel: green fields, houses.
 A few hours later we rowed through the entrance of the marina and up to the pier.

-Now I have to confess that there had been brief occasions during the race, usually late at night, that it had occurred to me that Barbados enjoys a convivial climate, and it was just possible that, during the holiday season, there just might be one or two or possibly bikini clad girls on the pier at the end, brimming, even bouncing, with enthusiasm to meet us.
+Now I have to confess that there had been brief occasions during the race, usually late at night, that it had occurred to me that Barbados enjoys a convivial climate.
+It was just possible that, during the holiday season, there might be one or two, possibly bikini-clad, girls on the pier at the end, brimming, even bouncing, with enthusiasm to meet us.
 As we came in sight of the pier it was certainly crowded, unfortunately not with many ladies in their swimmers.
 In fact, not any.

-Subsequently however she took a particularly liking to Jamie.
-Similarly Jamie seemed to be very much taken with her.
-Jamie himself being a very affectionate guy, and he had been six weeks at sea, but it was still hard to overlook the fact that his new friend was six foot six and had a large Adam’s Apple.
+Subsequently, however, she took a particular liking to Jamie.
+Similarly, Jamie seemed to be very much taken with her.
+Jamie himself being a very affectionate guy, and he had been six weeks at sea, it was still hard to overlook the fact that his new friend was six foot six and had a large Adam’s apple.
 It took us an hour to convince Jamie that the queen was in fact a bloke.